COOKIE NOTICE

 Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
 From research methods, use of presentation and creative tools and critical thinking, computing at St Gerard’s gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.

-Our Computing Leader is: Miss Roberts
+Our Computing Leader is: Mrs Roberts-Lord

 Files to Download